theuserge/TheUserge.github.io/faq.md

 You will see an Inline Query to Send Private Message to the user, Click on it.

+> Secret messaging for users without username will be added as soon as possible.

-## 18. How to Clear Downloads Path?
+## 17. How to Clear Downloads Path?

  To Clear downloads directory path use command `.dclear`

-## 19. How to Stop Autopic?
+## 18. How to Stop Autopic?

 Type `.autopic` once again.

-## 20. How to UnZip, Unrar, and Unpack files in Userge?
+## 19. How to UnZip, Unrar, and Unpack files in Userge?

 * First, You have to download your file using `.download` command which will give you the downloaded path after downloading is finished.